tqbf/dnssecmenot/PROJECT.md

 - [x] Take the SQLite database path from an env var.
 - [ ] Seed domain classifications from `classes.json` for any matches
 - [ ] Store a `class` field in the `domains` table
+- [ ] Provide a CLI flag that loads classes from a specified JSON file
-- [ ] Provide a script or migration to update classifications regularly
+- [ ] Provide a CLI flag that lists all unclassed domains

 ### DNS Checking
 - [x] Design DB schema: `domains`, `dns_checks` tables
  - [ ] Implement rate-limited DS record lookup (using `miekg/dns` + `rate.Limiter`)